 Participations typically will result in a Sub-Fund having a contractual relationship only with the lender, not with the borrower.
 A Sub-Fund will have the right to receive payments of principal, interest and any fees to which it is entitled only from the lender selling the participation and only upon receipt by the lender of the payments from the borrower.
 In connection with purchasing participations, a Sub-Fund generally will have no right to enforce compliance by the borrower with the terms of the loan agreement relating to the loan, nor any rights of set-off against the borrower, and a Sub-Fund may not directly benefit from any collateral supporting the loan in which it has purchased the participation.
 As a result, a Sub-Fund will assume the credit risk of both the borrower and the lender that is selling the participation.
-In the event of the insolvency of the lender selling a participation, a Sub-Fund may be treated as a general creditor of the lender and may not benefit from any set-off between the lender and the borrower.
+In the event of the lender and may not benefit from any set-off between the lender and the borrower.